PhD in Epidemiology and Clinical Research

 Q: Can I get my application fee waived?

 A: Fee waivers are offered through the School of Medicine PhD programs.
-We recommend taht you view the fee waiver information on the Graduate Admissions website to see if you are eligible.
+We recommend that you view the fee waiver information on the Graduate Admissions website to see if you are eligible.
 Fee waiver requests must be submitted 21 days before the application deadline.

 Q: How long should my statement of purpose be and what should it include?